The Economic Development department remains committed to working closely with local businesses and partners to support economic recovery in Oakville.

 Through the Commercial Recovery Initiative, a new patio program has been launched for 2020.

-To apply for the 2020 patio program, visit the town's patio application page.
+For more information, visit the town's patio application page.

 On March 26, 2020, Town Council passed an Economic Action Plan for Oakville.
 The plan was developed by the Economic Task Force to help address immediate concerns voiced by the Oakville business community.